-Mold toxicity, though common, poses a serious health threat to those who are affected by the condition.
-Exposure to Stachybotrys chartarum, or black mold, causes a wide range of health problems throughout many body systems.
+Mold toxicity, though common, poses a severe health threat to those who are affected by the condition.
+Exposure to Stachybotrys chartarum, or black mold, causes a wide range of health problems throughout many bodily systems.

 If mold toxicity isn’t addressed right away, problems persist and worsen.
 This is especially important when those who have compromised immune systems are exposed to the mold.

 Your health could be at stake if your home has black mold.
-Read on to learn more about black mold and the 9 symptoms of mold toxicity that you should never ignore.
+Read on to learn more about black mold and the nine symptoms of mold toxicity that you should never ignore.

 What Is Black Mold?

 Not all dark-colored molds are actually black mold.
 Black mold is a greenish-black mold that is gelatinous in form because of its wet top layer.
 If the moisture source that encouraged its growth has dried up, the mold can appear powdery.

 Black mold releases mycotoxins, which are byproducts of their metabolic processes.
 These mycotoxins can be dangerous to humans and cause a long list of health problems.

 Black mold frequently grows in areas of the home where moisture is high and where water condenses.

 - In the kitchen, especially under the sink and inside cabinets

 - In the bathroom, especially in and around the shower and tub